HappyTa/DS_Individual_Project/README.md

 ## Introduction

 The goal of this project is to use my knowledge acquired from this class and perform some simple data analysis on a dataset about video game sales.
 The reason I chose a video game sales dataset is that I love to play video games and have an interest in game development.
-I wanted to use this project as an excuse to do some investigation on game development, finding out what makes or breaks a game.
+I wanted to use this project to educate myself on game development and learn what it takes to develope a successful game.

 ## Selection of Data

-The processing of the data are conducted using Jupyter Notebook and is available [here](code/VideoGameSales_Analysis.ipynb).
+The processing of this data is conducted using Jupyter Notebook and is available [here](code/VideoGameSales_Analysis.ipynb).

-The dataset selected contain sales data for video games from the year 1980 to 2020.
-The dataset have about 16,000 samples with 11 features:
+The dataset selected contains sales data for video games from the year 1980 to 2020.
+The dataset has roughly 16,000 samples with 11 features:

 * Rank
 * Name